dxt99/dxt99/README.md

 ## 💫 About Me:
-I got an undergraduate from Institut Teknologi Bandung.
-I highly enjoy solving challenges, and I am currently actively participating in various Capture the Flag.
+I am an undergraduate from Institut Teknologi Bandung.
+I highly enjoy solving challenges, and I am currently actively participating in various Capture the Flags.
 Here are some of my [writeups](https://hackmd.io/@azuketto).
 I also absolutely love tinkering on automation tools, and to that end, I have dabbled in a wide variety of projects, including but not limited to desktop applications, web development, android applications, and game development.

 ## 💻 My Tech Stack: